 OPERA Cloud

-• Compared to OPERA 5, the cloud version with its modern user interface developed using today’s design principles makes the system easier to learn and use.
+- Compared to OPERA 5, the cloud version, with its modern user interface developed according to today’s design principles, makes the system easier to learn and use.

-Previously known as Fidelio, Suite8 is a set of guest services combined in a single software.
-It’s available only in the EMEA (Europe, the Middle East, and Africa) and the Asia-Pacific regions and can augment the existing OPERA PMS capabilities.
+Suite8 is a set of guest services combined in a single software.
+It’s available only in the EMEA (Europe, the Middle East, and Africa) and the Asia-Pacific regions and augments the existing OPERA PMS capabilities.

 This includes such features as: